Estimating Fisher Information Matrix in Latent Variable Models based on the Score Function: Simulation study

 We use model \eqref{eq:modelPK} again, but we now consider that individual parameter $V_i$ is fixed, {\it i.e.} $V_i \equiv V$ $\forall i = 1,\ldots,n$.
 The model is no longer exponential in the sense of equation \eqref{eq:curvedexpo}.
 We must therefore use the general version of the stochastic approximation algorithm from section \ref{subseq:generalmodel} to compute $\estiun(\hat{\te})$.
-We simulate 500 datasets according to this model and we then estimate $\estiun(\hat{\te})$ and $\hat{\te}$ for each one.
-We then compute the 500 asymptotic confidence intervals of the model parameters $[\hat{\theta}^{(\ell)}_k - q_{1-\alpha/2} \, \hat{\sigma}^{(\ell)}_k , \hat{\theta}^{(\ell)}_k + q_{1-\alpha/2} \, \hat{\sigma}^{(\ell)}_k]$, $\ell =1,\ldots,6$ and then deduce from them empirical coverage rates.
+We simulate 500 datasets according to this model and we estimate $\estiun(\hat{\te})$ and $\hat{\te}$ for each one.
+We perform $K=3000$ iterations of the algorithm by setting $\gamma_k=k^{-0.501}$.
+We compute the 500 asymptotic confidence intervals of the model parameters $[\hat{\theta}^{(\ell)}_k - q_{1-\alpha/2} \, \hat{\sigma}^{(\ell)}_k , \hat{\theta}^{(\ell)}_k + q_{1-\alpha/2} \, \hat{\sigma}^{(\ell)}_k]$, $\ell =1,\ldots,6$ and then deduce from them empirical coverage rates.
 The $\hat{\sigma}^{(\ell)}_k$'s are obtained through the diagonal terms of the inversed $V_n(\hat{\theta}_k)$'s, and $q_{1-\alpha/2}$ stands for the quantile of order $1-\alpha/2$ of a standard Gaussian distribution with zero mean.
 We obtain for the six parameters $(ka,V,Cl,\omega^2_{ka},\omega^2_{Cl},\sigma^2)$ empirical covering rates of 0.946,0.928,0.962,0.944,0.950,0.942 respectively for a nominal covering rate of 0.95.
-Although theoretical guarantee is missing in non exponential models, the stochastic approximation algorithm proposed in section \ref{subseq:generalmodel} converges in practice on this example for both the estimation of the model parameters and the estimation of the Fisher information matrix as shown by Figures \ref{fig:convtheta} and \ref{fig:convvn}.
+This highlights that our estimate accurately quantifies the precisions of parameter estimates.
+Convergence graphs obtained from a simulated data set are shown in Figure \ref{fig:convvn}.
+Although theoretical guarantee is missing in non exponential models, the stochastic approximation algorithm proposed in section \ref{subseq:generalmodel} converges in practice on this example for both the estimation of the model parameters and the estimation of the Fisher information matrix.